Show/hide formula

 How show/hide differs from CSS display

-Using Nordcraft's show/hide formula is fundamentally different from setting CSS display: none or visibility: hidden:
+Using Nordcraft's show/hide formula is different from setting CSS display: none or visibility: hidden:

 • Show/hide formula:

-• Completely removes the element from the DOM when hidden
+• Completely removes and unmounts the element from the DOM when hidden

 • No APIs, events or workflows run on hidden elements